 My wife always complains that she can’t buy me any books because I buy them before she even hears of them.
-Well if she wants to surprise me this year, she can take a look at the kite aerial photography gift guide over at MAKE.
+Well if she wants to surprise me this year, she can take a look at theover at MAKE.

 I’ll only have to wait for some wind to take up to date aerial photography of areas I’m working on.
 Heck and you can take it all on the road with you and amaze your friends.

 Even back in 1750 Ben Franklin was an avid kite aerial photographer